frain-dev/convoy/web/ui/dashboard/src/content/sdks/js/Add Endpoint.md

-### Add Application Endpoint
+### Create Endpoint

-After creating an application, you'll need to add an endpoint to the application you just created.
+After setting up Convoy, you'll need to create an endpoint.
 An endpoint represents a target URL to receive events.

 ```js[example]
 try {